clnhlzmn/memos-public-proxy/README.md

 # About

-I was inspired by the approach taken by immich-public-proxy and I wanted something similar for memos.
-The memos app already has a concept of public and private visibility, and memos by default are identified by long random strings.
-What memos-public-proxy does is provide a locked down route for the public to access those public memos without exposing the rest of the memos instance (auth, api, etc..).
+I was inspired by the approach taken by Immich Public Proxy and I wanted something similar for Memos.
+The Memos app already has a concept of public and private visibility, and memos are identified by long random strings.
+What Memos Public Proxy does is provide a locked down route for the public to access those public memos without exposing the rest of the Memos instance (auth, api, etc..).

 # Usage